coracle-social/nparrot/README.md

 cargo build --release
 ```

-Then, you can find the executable binary on `./target/release/nparrot`, which you can run from there, or you can move it to another more convenient directory such as `~/.local/bin`.
+Then, you can find the executable binary on `./target/release/nparrot-chat`, which you can run from there, or you can move it to another more convenient directory such as `~/.local/bin`.

 # Talking to a goose AI agent via Nostr DMs

 A very cool use case for this tool is the ability to talk to a [goose AI agent](https://block.github.io/goose/) chat.

+NOTE: this isn't recommended unless you fully trust everyone who has access to the room `nparrot-chat` is listening on.
+Goose is an _agent_, which means it can read and write files on your computer.

 1. Copy `.env.template` to `.env`
 2. Download any Nostr client that supports NIP-C7 chat messages (e.g. [Flotilla](https://flotilla.social)).